SafetyCulture/safetyculture-sdk-python/README.md

 iauditor_exporter --setup
 ```

-3. Go to the newly created folder
+3. Navigate into to the newly created folder
 ```
 cd iauditor_exports_folder
 ```